37 Breakfast Foods for Optimal Weight Loss

 Fiber, per medium fruit: 4.4 g

 Apples are one of the very best fruit sources of fiber, which, as we said about black beans, is key to blasting belly fat.
-Throw an apple in your bag along with a nutrition bar and a low-sugar yogurt for a simple, nutrient-filled meal on-the-go.
-And to blast even more fat, don’t miss these 50 Ways to Lose 10 Pounds—Fast!
+Throw an apple in your bag along with a nutrition bar and a low-sugar yogurt for a simple, nutrient-filled breakfast on the go.

 Sugar, per fruit: 14 g